 - Sharing: Here is where you link your account to your teachers.

-Above the blue buttons you will see some information about your account
+Next to the buttons you will see some information about your account

 - Your user name.
 This is just to show who is currently logged in.